nglasl/silverstripe-extensible-search/README.md

 	A module for SilverStripe which will allow user customisation and developer extension of a search page instance.

+	This will allow CMS authors to configure the search page and results without needing to perform code alterations to determine how the search works.

 ## Requirement

 * SilverStripe 3.1.X
+* The multivaluefield module from https://github.com/nyeholt/silverstripe-multivaluefield

 ## Getting Started